-The Valerie Sivinski Fund is an annual grant program that provides cash grants of up to $2,000 or pro bono building assessment services to organizations engaged in historic preservation around our state.
+The Valerie Sivinski Fund is an annual grant program that provides cash grants of up to $2,000 to organizations engaged in historic preservation around our state.
 The mission of the program is to provide small, yet meaningful, grants to bricks and mortar preservation projects around the state.
-The grant program truly embodies the mission of the Washington Trust to help make local preservation possible by supporting projects at the community level.
+The grant program truly embodies the mission of the Washington Trust by helping make local preservation possible and supporting projects at the community level.

 The Valerie Sivinski Fund is a program of the Washington Trust for Historic Preservation.